 Having this data helps in selecting a route that will reduce the likelihood of third-party utility relocations, as well as avoiding any fragile assets that would be at higher risk of damage during construction.

 Design stage: As the project life cycle progresses to engineering and detailed design, again there are opportunities to mitigate risks.
 During this phase, several critical steps can help mitigate risks.
 Many of these steps involve continuing field investigations.
-Performing additional surveys, acquiring geotechnical data and performing site walk-downs will aid in this process.
+Performing additional surveys, acquiring geotechnical data (when required) and performing site walk-downs will aid in this process.
 This data helps in selecting accurate cable and duct bank size, understanding of existing utilities that must be avoided, and the impacts the soil conditions might have on construction.

 Procurement stage: It is important to identify any lingering project-specific risks, assess their likelihood, assign a responsible party and develop contingency plans.
 Identified risks can be eliminated, mitigated or assigned to other parties during this process.
 One example of a risk that is transferred may be dewatering.
 If the owner chooses to place that risk on the civil contractor, then the civil construction prices might be higher, but the owner has reduced its potential exposure to additional dewatering costs.

 Additional steps besides risk transfer can be taken during the procurement process to mitigate risks.
 By appropriately identifying and assessing the potential risks, the project is now in a position to allocate funds for managing those risks.
 This planning and evaluation process is intended to not inflate the overall project cost, but to provide adequate funding to address the risk, should it occur.